microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

   * `"type": "eventHubTrigger"` - this tells the function it needs to listen to events from an Event Hub
   * `"name": "events"` - this is the parameter name to use for the Event Hub events.
 This matches the parameter name in the `main` function in the Python code.
-  * `"direction": "in",` - this is an input binding, the data from the event hub comes into the function
+  * `"direction": "in"` - this is an input binding, the data from the event hub comes into the function
   * `"connection": ""` - this defines the name of the setting to read the connection string from.
 When running locally, this will read this setting from the `local.settings.json` file.

     > 💁 The connection string cannot be stored in the `function.json` file, it has to be read from the settings.
 This is to stop you accidentally exposing your connection string.